The Best Paint For Skirting Boards 2024 - Detailed Comparison

 - Paint Reflectiveness/Sheen

 Gloss paints have a high sheen and are reflective, whilst satin has a lower sheen and a semi-gloss finish, eggshell finishes have very little to no sheen.
 Consider the look you want to achieve and how the sheen will reflect the light sources in your space.
+Don't forget to colour match your primer colour with your topcoat, the primer colour can affect the final finish.

 Pro Tip: High gloss paint can help to brighten up a dim room.